Thursday 12 September 2024

 I hope you find peace in silence.

-When a Hitler or a lucifer pays me a surprise visit,
+When a Hitler or a lucifer pays you a surprise visit,

 decipher the words to swallow and the ones to spit.